Dazurashi/hundred-days-of-code/README.md

 ## Day 20
 ### Snake Game V1
 First version of the classic snake game.
 This project will be updated in the following days.

+## Day 21
+### Sanke Game V2
+The game now works as intended.
+There are further updates in the future like adding highscore.